lustrousiana/nyc-mobility-production/duckdb_dq/duckdb.md

 ---

-# Part 9: Cre*ting the Check Runner
+# Part 9: Creating the Check Runner

 ## Where?